-Chatbot email marketing is for anyone who wants to make creating personalized experiences faster, easier and more controllable.
+Combining email with conversational marketing is for anyone who wants to make creating personalized experiences faster, easier and more controllable.

 Whether you are looking for smarter, accessible solutions for your business or your clients’ businesses, combining the new power of chatbots with the strength and stability of email is a fail-proof strategy you should try in 2020.